New aluminium windows can also make your home quieter, more attractive, and less drafty – and they don’t need painting like wood frame windows.

 - Privacy and security.
 The high placement of awning windows also provides a combination of privacy and security, while allowing light and ventilation.
 They are most useful in bathrooms and bedrooms.

 - Versatility.
 Awning windows provide excellent flexibility in designing and styling your home’s décor.
-You can also select window grilles that can add unique light into your living space.
+You can also select window grilles that can add unique light to your living space.

 Aluminium louvre windows add a stylish, breezy air of elegance to your home, allowing you to easily control the flow of air into your home.
 They are ideal for small rooms with minimal wall space, such as laundry areas, bathrooms or narrow hallways and corridors.